laravel-shift/blueprint-docs/source/docs/controller-shorthands.md

 ```

 ### Invokable Shorthand {#invokable-shorthand}
-You can also use Blueprint to generate [single action controllers](https://laravel.com/docs/controllers#single-action-controllers),
+You may also use Blueprint to generate [single action controllers](https://laravel.com/docs/controllers#single-action-controllers),
 using the `invokable` shorthand:

 ```yaml